Wanted: Sanity

 Or make a one-time contribution of any amount you wish by clicking here (for Indian readers) or here (for international readers).

 Hello!
-I am Tanmoy, a newly unemployed, therapy-loving, pill-popping journalist writing on the politics, economics, and culture of mental health.
+I am Tanmoy, a newly unemployed, therapy-loving, pill-popping storyteller writing on the intersection of mental health, money, technology, and culture.
 Welcome to Sanity by Tanmoy.

 When I told an ex-colleague this is what I’d decided to call my newsletter, she said it sounded like a perfume brand.
 Amen!
 I thought.
 After all, we need all the help we can get to cope with the enormous stink 2020 has produced, which will haunt us long after the year’s done.